AIFB-WebScience at SemEval-2022 Task 12: Relation Extraction First -- Using Relation Extraction to Identify Entities: Results

 \subsection{Impact of $k$}

 In figure \ref{fig:k_rel}, we show the change in relation extraction performance across different values for $k$.
 We also include in the plot the percentage of entity spans in the top $k$ ranked spans (entity recall).
 While the relation extraction performance improves proportional to the entity recall for $k \leq 100$ the improvement slows down for higher $k$.
 We hypothesize that this is due to the limiting of $k=50$ and the candidate span downsampling during training, which prevents the model from seeing some of the more difficult cases.
+In appendix \ref{sec:appendix_b}, we show examples of detected spans.